SIWECOS/InfoLeak-Scanner/README.md

 ### GET
 Running the scanner with a GET request is much simpler.
-All you have to do is to run the application a given URL:
+All you have to do is to run the application with a given URL:

 `http://localhost/?url=<URL>`